15 Best Performances Not Even Nominated For an Oscar

 14. Julie Delpy, ‘Before Sunset’ (2004)

-Richard Linklater’s ostensibly implausible saga of the anatomy of human conversation is an unmatched odyssey of mortal affinities channeled with such pathos and humor, it’s quite hard to descry the singularly towering work of Julie Delpy who, in my most unprejudiced opinion, steals every ‘Before’ film from Ethan Hawke.
-It’s the air of irreverence, that unbridled spark of independence that holds such immaculate allure to her Céline.
+Richard Linklater’s ostensibly implausible saga of the anatomy of human conversation is an unmatched odyssey of mortal affinities channeled with such pathos and humor that it’s quite hard to describe the singularly towering work of Julie Delpy, who, in my most unprejudiced opinion, steals every ‘Before’ film from Ethan Hawke.
+It’s the air of irreverence, that unbridled spark of independence, that holds such immaculate allure to her Céline.
 There is a nearly latent, affecting sense of despondency in her eyes as she contemplates the many opportunities of a more joyful life now perished and an incandescent reinvention in the expression of joy at the plethora of possibilities that still await her.
 It’s akin to watching a photo album featuring variegated, fleeting memories that we seem to have lost the faculty to behold and look at with necessary relish.

 13. Björk, ‘Dancer in the Dark’ (2000)